Public-Health-Scotland/vscode_prep/README.md

 ## How to run this bash
 - Open a terminal on vscode (ctrl + shift + ') if you haven't opened one yet.
-- Make shure “install_extensions_vsix.sh” has executable permissions (`ls -l /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh)`.
+- Make shure “install_extensions.sh” has executable permissions (`ls -l /mnt/homes/your_user/vscode_prep/install_extensions.sh)`.
 You should see "x" on the left hand side.
 ![alt text](./img/image-7.png)
-- If you cannot see the x you should change the permissions using `chmod +x /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh`
+- If you cannot see the x you should change the permissions using `chmod +x /mnt/homes/your_user/vscode_prep/install_extensions.sh`
-- Execute in your terminal: `bash /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh`
+- Execute in your terminal: `bash /mnt/homes/your_user/vscode_prep/install_extensions.sh`
-- (Optional) There are some other extensions like GitHub copilot, intellicode and jsoncrack available but they are not part of the bash script.
-You can install with this command: `/usr/lib/rstudio-server/bin/pwb-code-server/bin/code-server --install-extension ./*.vsix`
+- (More extensions) There are some other extensions installers in this repo.
+They are Pylance, GitHub copilot, intellicode, intellicode api and jsoncrack.
+They are installed from this folder because they were downloaded from the Oficial microsoft marketplace.
+They are part of the bash script install_extensions.sh section offline installers.

 ## Python venv creation
 You can use venv to create environments (private package container).
 It will depends on your Python version needs.
 You can create as many venv as you need.
 These are the steps: